-The Super SteadyShot function may not work optimally when the power has just been turned on, when the subject has just entered the area, or when the shutter button has been pressed all the way down without stopping halfway.
+The Super SteadyShot function may not work optimally when the power has just been turned on or when the shutter button has been pressed all the way down without stopping halfway.
 Wait for the (Super SteadyShot scale) indicator scale to go down, and then press the shutter button down slowly.